EECE

 • A Graduate Certificate Program in Imaging and Signal Processing

-• A Masters program in Electrical and Computer Engineering
+• A Master's program in Electrical and Computer Engineering

 • A Doctoral program

 Our talented faculty are dedicated to your success.
-They are accomplished researchers and teachers, who have received research awards from many funding agencies and companies, including the National Science Foundation, the Department of Defense, and National Institute of Standards and Technology.
+They are accomplished researchers and teachers who have received research awards from many funding agencies and companies, including the National Science Foundation, the Department of Defense, and the National Institute of Standards and Technology.
 In addition, many of them have experience as practicing engineers.
 Their job is to impart their experience and expertise to you in the classroom.

 Admissions

-Apply Now for Graduate Admission>>
+Apply Now for Graduate AdmissionApply Now for Undergraduate Admission